arielfr/help-in-need-bot/README.md

     <img width="279" alt="captura de pantalla 2018-08-15 a la s 19 37 18" src="https://user-images.githubusercontent.com/4379982/44177165-03f11c00-a0c3-11e8-8dca-35d031f8c5c9.png">
 </kbd>

+## Inspiration

+Living a changing economy, while walking in the streets of Buenos Aires we have witnessed the homeless population increasing day by day.
+That's when we thought we could do something to help, and we did it, the best way we knew.
+We created a tool using technology that allows us to help our community in an intuitive way.
+This is how "Help In Need" was born.

 ## Regional Winner

 On 08-15-18 we won the third place on Latin America: